Postby ronl on Tue Mar 16, 2010 3:42 pm

-Mike I think you sit down and tell your
+Mike I think you sit down and tell your story, maybe here or at hall-18.com.

 I found peace in doing so.